DidacticalEnigma/DidacticalEnigma.Next/DidacticalEnigma.Next/Client/src/api/README.md

 ## Key concepts

-### DidacticalEnigmaRestApi
+### DidacticalEnigmaNext

-`DidacticalEnigmaRestApi` is the primary interface for developers using the Service client library.
+`DidacticalEnigmaNext` is the primary interface for developers using the Service client library.
 Explore the methods on this client object to understand the different features of the Service service that you can access.